 Starbucks created Coffee and Farmer Equity (C.A.F.E.)
 Practices to "evaluate, recognize, and reward producers of high-quality sustainably grown coffee."
 When Starbucks first approached Green River, their fledgling program was run like almost all new small operations are run, via email and excel spreadsheets.

 We’ve made inspector interfaces more elegant, improved bandwidth to deal with dropped connections in remote regions and much, much, more.
-With the support of sensitively calibrated technology, the consumer demand for sustainably grown, responsibly produced, and carefully distributed coffee that meets the highest standards of taste now guides grower practices.
+With the support of sensitively calibrated technology, the consumer demand for sustainably grown, responsibly produced, and carefully sourced coffee that meets the highest standards of taste now guides grower practices.

-Currently, 99% of all coffee served at Starbucks locations has gone through the C.A.F.E. system that we helped create.
+Currently, 99% of all coffee served at Starbucks locations has gone through the C.A.F.E.
+Practices system that we helped create.
 We'll sip to that!